dlp-kdd2022/dlp-kdd2022.github.io/index.md

 All submissions will undergo peer review by the workshop’s program committee.
 Accepted papers will be chosen based on technical merit, empirical validation, novelty, and suitability to the workshop’s goals.

 The workshop aims to provide an engaging platform for dialog that will push the state-of-the-art in deep learning from high-dimensional, sparse, and imbalanced data.
-To this end, selected papers will be works in progress and propose novel topics and future directions.
+To this end, selected papers will include long papers, short works-in-progress, novel topics and future directions.
 Work that has already appeared or is scheduled to appear in a journal, workshop, or conference (including KDD 2022) must be significantly extended to be eligible for workshop submission.
 Work that is currently under review at another venue may be submitted.

 If you have any questions about submissions or our workshop, please contact [*dlpkddworkshop@gmail.com*](mailto:dlpkddworkshop@gmail.com)